Sources of Hallucination by Large Language Models on Inference Tasks: The Ineffectiveness of Instructing LLMs to Stop Conditioning on Attested Information

-In \S\ref{sec:veracity-prior} and \S\ref{sec:entities}, we showed that entailment predictions from LLMs are strongly biased by their predictions on the veracity of the hypotheses.
-We wondered whether there are intuitive prompt engineering techniques to steer its behavior away from attending to veracity.
+In \S\ref{sec:veracity-bias} and \S\ref{sec:entities}, we showed that entailment predictions from LLMs are strongly biased by their predictions on the attestation of hypotheses.
+We wondered whether there are intuitive prompt engineering techniques to steer its behavior away from attending to attestation.

-Towards this goal, we experimented with pre-pending a line of task description to the few-shot prompts in part B of Table \ref{tab:example_instantiated_prompts}, explicitly instructing the models to ignore the veracity of individual statements: \textit{Please check the entailments between the following hypothetical statements.
-Ignore the veracity of these statements.}.
+Towards this goal, we experimented with prepending a brief task description to the few-shot prompts in part B of Table \ref{tab:example_instantiated_prompts}, explicitly instructing the models to ignore the attestedness of individual statements: \textit{Please check the entailments between the following hypothetical statements.
+Ignore the veracity of these statements.}